CoreyGinnivan/urbanplate/source/recipes/cauliflower-steak.html.md

     - Place a good scoop of mash on the plate, use the back of the spoon and push it across the plate, because we're fancy.
 Place a Cauliflower Steak on top, with fresh cracked pepper and a couple of mint leaves on top.
 ogp:
     og:
-        description: 'Mint and Honey Cauliflower Steak - Perfect for a winter comfort meal with a twist.
+        description: 'Perfect for a winter comfort meal with a twist.
 Cripsy seared cauliflower on the outside, but soft and tender on the inside, served with creamy mashed potato and salad.'
         image:
             '': https://www.urbanplate.co/images/recipes/mint-cauliflower-steak-share.jpg
             secure_url: https://www.urbanplate.co/images/recipes/mint-cauliflower-steak-share.jpg